 We've met some lovely colourful individuals in care homes and assisted living, and we always make time for a natter to ease the resident of a stranger in their room.
 We understand dignity & respect is paramount when entering rooms.

-CQC has often been at the forefront of PAT testing in nursing homes and we often get asked to do it before an audit.
+PAT testing has often been at the forefront of CQC compliance in nursing homes and we often get asked to do it before an audit.

 Please talk to us to guide you to a regular maintenance regime, using our service it won’t be one of those last-minute worries.
 We schedule in appointments in accordance with your risk assessment and pre-book via email or phone.
 But rest assured, we don’t just turn up out of the blue.